erdahuja/mergedup/ReadMe.md

 Once you have the token you can use the same to try out different api. for users/admin apis will reject/accept as per role defined.

 To use cart:
     Create cart using cart api
     post cart items into cart
     remove item from cart

-The quantites will be altered
+The quantites in the items table will be altered.

 ## API